ZigZag1dr/AlTaieFarrow1/README.md

 VarZ-R.txt

       R code to compute the posterior mean of the variance of the latent variables Z from the MCMC samples

+indexBLK-R.txt

+     R function to compute prognostic index values for patients in the data set (6-covariate example)